Pan Michael: Film

 Pan Michael was adapted to the screen by Polish director Jerzy Hoffman in 1968, as Colonel Wolodyjowski.
 The film was also serialised on Polish television under the title The Adventures of Sir Michael (Polish: Przygody pana Michała).

+The film is the third part of Sienkiewicz Trilogy of Hoffman (DVD edition), 2004.

 English translation

 The novel was first translated to English by Jeremiah Curtin as Pan Michael in 1893.
 It was translated again in 1992 by W. S. Kuniczak as Fire in the Steppe.